khabouss/cub3D/README.md

 # cub3D 42 Project

+3D Virtual World
 This project goal is to apply Ray-Casting principals to create a 3D game using C language.
-This game is using the Minilibx library.
+This game is using the Minilibx library (must be installed first).

 # How to:
 - pull the files